flipperdevices/flipperzero-firmware/README.md

 ## How it works (As of the moment will change):
 At the moment it reads the files and in what order from a txt file in the apps_data folder called playlist.txt an example of the file can be found in the repository

-## Branch changes
-In this branch i have aimed to improve the timeout function and add more information on the emulating popup

 ## TODO:
 - [x] Add basic UI
 - [ ] Add the ability to adjust time between cards